supriyasawant/django-gstudio/docs/spam_checker.rst

 #.
 Register your backend to be used in your project with this setting: ::

-    ZINNIA_SPAM_CHECKER_BACKENDS = ('path.to.your.spam.checker.module',)
+    GSTUDIO_SPAM_CHECKER_BACKENDS = ('path.to.your.spam.checker.module',)

-For a more examples take a look in this folder : :file:`zinnia/spam_checker/backends/`.
+For a more examples take a look in this folder : :file:`gstudio/spam_checker/backends/`.